AI: How far is China behind the West? – DW – 07/24/2023

 But the country has lots of other hurdles to overcome before it rules the AI space.
 For one, President Xi Jinping's crackdown on the power of the tech sector over the past two years likely made Chinese executives more risk-averse.

 "You've seen an explosion in rules and enforcement for the tech sector," Karman Lucero, a fellow at the Paul Tsai China Center, at Yale Law School, told DW.
-"Often they've been very opaque and have even preceded the new rules, which has a chilling effect on the industry."
+"Often it [the enforcement] has been very opaque and has even preceded the new rules, which has a chilling effect on the industry."

 Lucero noted how the Chinese government's obsession with censorship could be their Achilles heel as AI models won't realize their full learning potential with large amounts of missing data or when programmed to avoid many off-limit topics.